RichardGomer/modal-split-ui/README.md

 `parcel index.html`

 Note: Most of the javascript files rely on Node's experimental ESM module loader, hence the `.mjs` extension.
 Enabling the ESM loader currently requires command line flags (`--harmony --experimental-modules`), but parcel seems to cope with them OK.
 Those arguments are included in the shebang lines of executable scripts, so Linux users shouldn't need to worry.

+NB: The map component uses the Google Maps API; you'll need to get an API key from developers.google.com and update `index.html`

 Format